How Design Systems Give Small Businesses a Fighting Chance

 Design systems are, in essence, a centralized and communal collection of design components and assets.
 You want to add a slider on a new page?
 The design system will have all the guidelines on usage, visual examples, and even code snippets for copying-and-pasting.

-Among other perks, using pre-existing components makes the design process move much, much faster.
+Among other perks, using pre-existing components makes the product design process move much, much faster.
 Design and development becomes a simple matter of mixing and matching premade pieces, rather than creating everything from scratch.
 That frees up extra time for experimenting on better designs, or simply launching ahead of schedule.

 Another benefit of using prebuilt and standardized component is less errors.
 Because you’re copying from a master version, there’s no chance of making a mistake.
 As long as the components in your design system are accurate, their use in your products will be accurate.